chrishokamp/neural_mt/README.md

-# Instructions to deploy and run Montreals Theano Neural-MT Model
+# Instructions to deploy and run Montreal's Theano Neural-MT Model

 **Image and Moduli Installation for AWS**

 For AWS, we installed an image Vasco Pinho found

-    spawned from is: ubuntu14.04-mkl-cuda-dl (ami-03e67874) in region eu-west-1
+    spawned from : ubuntu14.04-mkl-cuda-dl (ami-03e67874) in region eu-west-1

 The default installation uses zsh.
-The old Montreal NMT systm (groundhog)
+The old Montreal NMT system (groundhog)

     https://github.com/lisa-groundhog/GroundHog

-could be run directly from this config, although sizes have to be reduce to fit into the GPU.
+could be run directly with this config, although sizes have to be reduced to fit into the GPU.

-***Commands for monitoring your experiments***
+**Commands for monitoring your experiments**

-- acess the shared monitoring screens (Google for basic byoubiu commands) `byobu`
+- access the shared monitoring screens (Google for basic byoubiu commands) `byobu`

 - monitor GPU usage